Repurposing GANs for One-shot Semantic Part Segmentation: Related Work

 \textbf{Few-shot Semantic Segmentation} Past research has attempted to solve segmentation with few annotations.
 A meta learning approach \cite{shaban2017one} first trains a segmentation network on an annotated dataset then fine-tunes the network parameters on one annotation of the target class.
 Prototypical methods \cite{dong2018few, liu2020part, wang2019panet} use a support set to learn a prototype vector for each object class.
 Both meta learning and prototypical methods construct two training branches where the support branch is trained on annotations of non-target classes or image-level annotations, and the query branch then takes an input image as well as the extracted feature to predict segmentation masks.
-Similarity guidance network \cite{zhang2020sg} uses a segmentation mask to mask off the background in the support image, then using only features from the foreground object to guide the query branch to locate pixels with high similarity to the features from the support branch.
+Similarity guidance network \cite{zhang2020sg} masks off the background in the support image, then finds the pixels in the query branch with similar foreground features.
 Some work \cite{siam2019one, caelles2017one} segment objects in all video frames with only the first frame annotated.
 Nonetheless, these methods have not shown success in semantic part segmentation.
 Meta learning requires annotation masks of similar object classes, and hence learning part-specific prototypes is not viable.
 Leveraging the information from the support set is also difficult due to the lack of part-level annotations.
 In contrast, our representation extracted from GANs contains part-level information and can be learned without supervision.